 The overall goal of the DELAC is to improve our English learners' acquisition of fluency in English and to help our students achieve academic success.

 All DELAC meetings, including subcommittees, are required by law to be open to the public.
 Meeting agendas must be posted in a public place a minimum of 72 hours in advance.
+By law, four meetings are required.

 An ideal DELAC meeting agenda should include student achievement data, reclassification data, and discussion aimed to increase parental involvement.
 Items not listed on the agenda cannot be voted upon.